bioXiaoheng/BallerMixPlus/README.md

 ------

-In BalLeRMixPlus, we introduce the optional `--findPos` and `--findBal`, as well as `--fixAlpha <abeta>`, arguments to help specify the disperson parameter in beta-binomial distributions, with a value between 0 and 1 indicating positive selection, and a value larger than 1 indicating balancing selection.
+In BalLeRMix+, we introduce the optional `--findPos` and `--findBal`, as well as `--fixAlpha <abeta>`, arguments to help specify the disperson parameter in beta-binomial distributions, with a value between 0 and 1 indicating positive selection, and a value larger than 1 indicating balancing selection.

 Note that BalLeRMixPlus does not consider multi-allelic balancing selection.